nwops/puppet-debugger/Plugin_development.md

  * before_eval   (Occurs before puppet evaluates the code)
  * after_eval    (Occurs after puppet evaluates the code and before the debugger sends the output to the console)

-To hook into a debugger event you just add a hook via `add_hook` method with the name of the event you wish to hook into.
+To hook into a debugger event you just add a hook via the `add_hook` method with the name of the event you wish to hook into.

-Some example plugin code that uses hooks.
-In this example, when `graph` is entered the plugin toggles the execution of creating a graph after the output is sent to the console.
+An example of this pattern is below.
+In this example, when `graph` is entered by the user, the plugin toggles the execution of creating a graph after the output is sent to the console.
 The toggle either adds or deletes the hook.
 Since creating the graph can take a while we also create a thread so we don't hold the console hostage.
+A new graph is created each time a puppet evaluation occurs.

 ```ruby
 def run(args = [])